isaiah-perumalla/jvmProfilingPitfalls/README.md

 # JVM Profiling gotchas
 Profilers in are a great tool in a developers toolbox, which is oftern underused or only used when there is big performace issue.
-In my opions as software devs we should regularly profile code as it not only helps us uncover bottlenecks in our software but also helps us gain an indepth understand the execution of code which includes third party libraries and OS level code.
+In my opions as software engineers we should regularly measure data from our applications, it not only helps us uncover bottlenecks in our software but also helps us gain an indepth understand the execution of code which includes third party libraries and OS level code.
+Profiling regularly also helps uncover bugs early as it could uncover execution of code which maybe should never be executed in a certian context.
 Profiling help us focus our effors on parts of the code which are most critical .

 "A good programmer will be wise to look carefully at the critcal coe; but **only after**" that code has been **indetified** " -- D Knuth